OTR/Kotlin-Telegram-Client/console_client/README.md

-# Simple Telegram Console Clint
+# Simple Telegram Console Client

 With use of [TD Light Java](https://github.com/tdlight-team/tdlight-java)